EsdeathEsdeath/wb/README.md

-# Facade pattern
+# Design pattern
-Objective: implement facade pattern in Go.
-A facade was realized for shooting a great film.
+The repository is dedicated to the implementation of various design patterns in Go.